Riley-Py/UWaterloo-Work/SCI 238/Summary Notes (V2)/Chapter S3/Chapter S3 - Spacetime & Gravity.md

   - Acceleration → curved sections indicate changing velocity.
 - Constant slope → constant velocity.
 - Curvature in worldline → acceleration.
+---
+**worldlines**
+- Worldlines are spacetime trajectories of objects.
+- **Vertical line** → velocity = 0 (no motion in space).
+- **Diagonal line** → constant velocity.
+- **Curved line** → acceleration.
+- Light travels at **45° in light-second vs seconds units** → maximum slope.
+**example: light beams**
+- From your rest frame, worldline of laser beam → 45° slope (right and left directions).
+- Your own worldline → vertical.
+- Al moving at constant speed → diagonal; from Al's perspective, you appear moving in opposite direction.
+**observer-dependence**
+- Spacetime itself is absolute.
+- Splitting between **space and time is relative**: different observers see different slopes and trajectories.
+- “Spacetime rotation” changes coordinates from one observer to another (different space/time split).
+**analogy with space coordinates**
+- In space: distance is absolute, coordinates are observer-dependent.
+- Same idea in spacetime: **spacetime interval is absolute**, coordinates (x, y, z, t) are observer-dependent.
+**spacetime interval formula (flat spacetime / special relativity)**
+$s^2 = x^2 + y^2 + z^2 - (ct)^2$
+- Combines spatial distance and temporal separation.
+- Can be **time-like** (squared interval negative) or **space-like** (squared interval positive).
+- Minus sign ensures **causality**: cause precedes effect, cannot reverse order of events.
+- Light converts space units to time units; speed of light sets the scale.
+**connection to general relativity**
+- Special relativity: flat spacetime.
+- General relativity: spacetime is curved, so distances and trajectories must account for curvature.
+---